New IRS Final Regulations for Hardship Distributions Under 401(k) and 403(b) Plans

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide ERISA counsel, plan sponsors, and administrators a detailed analysis of the new IRS final regulations for hardship distributions for 401(k) and 403(b) plans.
+This CLE course will provide ERISA counsel, plan sponsors, and administrators a detailed analysis of the new IRS final regulations for hardship distributions for 401(k) and 403(b) plans.
 The panel will discuss key provisions of the final rules, necessary amendments for retirement plan documents, administrative pitfalls to avoid for plan sponsors and administrators, and methods in overcoming key compliance challenges stemming from the new regulations.

 - Hardship rules under tax reform and Bipartisan Budget Act